3.9.1. Rules for drawing vegetation items

 You can draw individual trees located at some distance from the greater woodlands area or other trees if they are visible on the satellite image.

-If a tree is a local attraction that has cultural or historical significance, then draw it using a placemark of the “Locations” category of the “Culture and recreation — Attraction” type (see section 3.6.2.
-Rules for additing attributes to places (organizations)).
+If a tree is a local attraction with cultural or historical significance, draw it as a placemark of the “Locations” category and the “Culture and recreation — Attraction” type (see section 188.8.131.52.1.
+Item type).

 Vegetation may intersect with motorways that run through territories that are regularly developed if those motorways have one of the following classes: